milonmaze/privacy-terms-observatory-beta/policies.google.com/privacy.md

 Audio, electronic, visual and similar information, such as voice and audio information when you use audio features.

-Professional, employment, and education information, such as information you provide or that is maintained through a G Suite account by an organization at which you study or work.
+Professional, employment, and education information, such as information you provide or that is maintained through an organization using Google services at which you study or work.

 Other information you create or provide, such as the content you create, upload, or receive (like photos and videos or emails, docs and spreadsheets).
 Google Dashboard allows you to manage information associated with specific products.